Updated July 25, 2023

 Difference Between CFA vs CFP

 Chartered Financial Analyst (CFA) and Chartered Financial Planner (CFP) are both prestigious certifications in their respective fields.
 If you want a kick start in the finance industry, you must be confused between these two exams.
 Both of these exams are gateways in the field of finance.
 However, CFA and CFP are unique in their own ways.
-As both of these require a lot of time, money, and energy So, before selecting one, have a thorough look at both of these exams and decide what suits you the best.
+As both of these require a lot of time, money, and energy, before selecting one, thoroughly examine both of these exams and decide what suits you best.

 Head To Head Differences Between CFA vs CFP (Infographics)